thanhta/Disaster-Response-Pipeline/README.md

 5. [Disaster Response Project Web Application](#web)
 6. [Licensing, Authors, and Acknowledgements](#licensing)

-## Installation <a name="installation"></a>
+## Installation <a name="installation"></a>`    `

-In addition to default sets of libraries installed by the Anaconda distribution of Python 3.7 (which are needed for this application: NumPy, Pandas and Scikit-learn, regex, sqlalchemy, flask, plotly), the application also requires these libraries to be installed: pickle, nltk.
+In addition to default sets of libraries installed by the Anaconda distribution of Python 3.7 (which are needed for this application: NumPy, Pandas, Scikit-learn, regex, sqlalchemy, flask and plotly), the application also requires these libraries to be installed: pickle, nltk.

 ## Project Description<a name="description"></a>